Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Abstract

 \section{Abstract}

-Feature matching is a crucial technique in computer vision.
-A unified perspective for this task involves treating it as a search problem, with the objective of developing an efficient search strategy to narrow down the search space to achieve point matches between images.
-The search space is a key element which affects the search strategy design, but it is often not well defined in current approaches, leading to limited accuracy in matching.
-This paper, thus, proposes a novel search space for {precise} feature matching, named semantic area matches, which consists of matched image areas containing prominent semantic.
-This search space facilitates point matching by reducing the matching difficulty and enables recent detector-free matching methods to handle high-resolution input.
-For the search strategy corresponding to this search space, we propose a hierarchical feature matching framework called \textit{Area to Point Matching} (\textbf{A2PM}), which involves identifying semantic area matches between images and subsequently performing point matching on these area matches.
-Additionally, we propose the \textit{Semantic and Geometry Area Matching} (\textbf{SGAM}) method to implement this framework, which leverages semantic priors and geometric consistency to establish precise area and point matches between images.
-By integrating the SGAM method with off-the-shelf detector-free matchers to adopt the A2PM framework, {our proposed method demonstrates significant performance improvement in extensive point matching (up to $+29.16\%$) and pose estimation (up to $+11.04\%$) experiments. {The code is publicly available at \href{https://github.com/Easonyesheng/SGAM}{https://github.com/Easonyesheng/SGAM}}}.
+Feature matching plays a pivotal role in computer vision applications.
+To achieve efficient and accurate matching, current methods commonly employ a \textit{coarse-to-fine} strategy, which establishes an intermediate search space preceding point matches.
+However, the difficulty in establishing dependable intermediate search spaces poses a limitation on the overall matching performance of existing feature matching methods.
+To address this issue, this paper proposes the integration of robust semantic priors in the intermediate search space and introduces a semantic-friendly search space called semantic area matches for precise feature matching.
+The semantic area matches comprise matched image areas with significant semantic content, which can be robustly attained due to the semantic invariance against matching noise.
+Moreover, it facilitates point matching by reducing the redundancy and enables high-resolution input.
+To adopt this search space, we introduce a hierarchical feature matching framework called \textit{Area to Point Matching} (\textbf{A2PM}), which involves identifying semantic area matches between images and subsequently conducting point matching on these area matches.
+Furthermore, we present the \textit{Semantic and Geometry Area Matching} (\textbf{SGAM}) method to implement this framework, which leverages semantic priors and geometric consistency to establish precise area and point matches between images.
+Through the adoption of the A2PM framework, SGAM demonstrates substantial and consistent enhancements in the performance of sparse, semi-dense, and dense point matchers in extensive point matching (up to $+29.16\%$) and pose estimation (up to $+13.01\%$) experiments.
+The code is publicly available at \href{https://github.com/Easonyesheng/SGAM}{https://github.com/Easonyesheng/SGAM}.